Where to Find The Best Hot Cross Buns in Melbourne This Easter

 Wild Life Bakery

-Wild Life is doubling down this Easter with two stellar buns.
-The classic is anything but basic, made with a hearty blend of wheat and rye flours ($24 for six).
-Meanwhile, the cult-fave chocolate version is back — now supercharged with a boozy kick from Inner North Brewing’s Irish stout ($28 for six).
-Earthy, rich, and just the right amount of rogue, this is one hot cross bun in Melbourne for the books.
+Wild Life is doubling down this Easter with two very good buns.
+The traditional is anything but basic, made with a hearty blend of wheat and rye flour, while the cult-favourite chocolate version returns with a splash of Irish stout from Inner North Brewing.
+Rich, earthy and just unexpected enough, these are the sort of hot cross buns that make a strong case for a visit to Brunswick East.

 90 Albert Street, Brunswick East